michaeluno/custom-scrollbar/readme.txt

 If you have such a problem, fix their height by adding a scrollbar to the element with this plugin.

-After installing it, go to Dashboard -> Appearance -> Scrollbars.
+After installing it, go to `Dashboard` -> `Appearance` -> `Scrollbars`.
 Set a selector and height.
 That's it.

-Nots: you need a basic understanding of CSS (jQuery) selectors to use this plugin.
+Notes: you need a basic understanding of CSS (jQuery) selectors to use this plugin.

 = Features =
 * **Multiple Selectors** - by specifying selectors, you can define multiple scrollbars.